 ARTICLE X ANNUAL BUDGET

 10.1 Annual Budget.
 The annual budget shall be prepared by the Finance Committee based on recommendations from the various committees.
-It shall then be reviewed by the Executive Committee, approved by the Board of Trustees and provided to the Membership at least ten (10) days prior to the Annual Meeting, where it shall be presented for ratification.
+It shall then be reviewed by the Executive Committee and then by the Board of Trustees and provided to the Membership at least ten (10) days prior to the Annual Meeting, where it shall be presented for ratification.

 ARTICLE XI KCCNY MONIES

 Bank Accounts.
 The Treasurer shall deposit all KCCNY monies only in federally insured accounts or shall invest such monies in federally insured financial instruments or in obligations of the United States Treasury upon the approval of the Board of Trustees.
-Checks must be signed by the Treasurer or the President.
+Checks must be approved by the Treasurer or the President or others if approved by the board

 FDIC Limits.
 The total amount of monies in any single institution shall not exceed that amount covered by Federal Deposit Insurance.